How to Store Data Quality Results? Examples and Best Practices

 The output confirms that the table was created properly.

-Implementing DQ check (null count)
+Implementing a data quality check (null count)

 SELECT SUM(